IDG Quick Pulse Survey Report: Cloud Data at Risk

 The provider should utilize state-of-the-art security processes too, Simmons adds, and provide prompt, effective support.
 “If there’s an emergency you need to be able to pick up the phone and get a human,” he says.

 Last but not least, look for a vendor that stands behind the promises it makes.
 “If you believe you can back up and recover data accurately every time, you should put your money where your mouth is,” Erramouspe says.
-Spanning, for example, offers a 100 percent restore guarantee for Google Apps backup that gives customers 10x their money back for one year of the user’s account if ever they fail to restore the data they backed up.
+Spanning, for example, offers a 100 percent restore guarantee for Google Workspace backup that gives customers 10x their money back for one year of the user’s account if ever they fail to restore the data they backed up.

 Such failures are rare, of course, but that’s the whole point.
 SaaS applications are every bit as safe as on-premises solutions if you take the proper precautions.
 Companies that use a state-of-the-art cloud application backup and recovery service like Spanning’s can rest assured they’ve done everything in their power to collect the cloud’s benefits without exposing themselves to the risk of data loss.